Skip to contents

 Visualization and HTML

-plot(res) routes to a FACETS-style model-level visual bundle by default.
-Other routes include plot(res, type = "wright"), "pathway", "qc", "category", "anchors", and "tables". output = "html" writes a lightweight temporary HTML file; use launch_mfrmr_viewer() when you want an optional local Shiny reader for an already-created mfrm_results object.
-Use export_mfrm_results() for a lightweight download of the comprehensive results object, or export_mfrm_bundle() when a fit-centered durable analysis archive is needed.
+plot(res) routes to the primary native Wright map when the fitted object contains compatible person and facet locations.
+This default retains available mfrmr facet uncertainty.
+Use plot(res, type = "fit") when the explicit three-plot Wright/pathway/category bundle is wanted.
+The compact native default discloses any omitted facet locations in its subtitle and data$retention; use plot(res, top_n = Inf) for a complete final map.
+Other routes include plot(res, type = "wright"), "pathway", "fit_pathway", "qc", "category", "anchors", "response_time", and "tables".
+The Wright map is the required first fitted-scale figure; "fit_pathway" is a follow-up with Infit or Outfit on the horizontal axis and measure on the vertical axis. output = "html" writes a lightweight temporary HTML file; use launch_mfrmr_viewer() when you want an optional local Shiny reader for an already-created mfrm_results object.
+Use export_mfrm_results() for a compact analysis archive of the comprehensive results object, or export_mfrm_bundle() when a fit-centered durable analysis archive is needed.
+Neither route deidentifies its contents.

 Typical workflow